Mannat20/Mannat20.github.io/README.md

 |25-07-2024|Dr.Sandeep Kaur and Prof.Sukhminder Singh|We had our two lectures alternatively on mathematics which were conducted by Dr.Sandeep Kaur and Prof.Sukhminder Singh.After the break we had our maths test on the topics of Differentiation,Integration and Differential Equation.|
 |26-07-2024|Meditation Counsellor and Homepathic Practitioner Dr.Kanwalpreet Kaur|The day was started with the speech on meditation followed by a video through which Dr.Kanwalpreet explained the benefits and importance of meditation and after that she told us to meditate for 15 minutes.Afterwards different performances were performed by our senior and our batchmates.we all really enjoyed the event.|
 ### FEEDBACK ON INDUCTION PROGRAMME
 Firstly i would like to thanks all the people who have planned and managed this event from day 1.
-Every day seems enjoyable and learnable as every time new speakers would come and fulfilled us with the knowledge and experiences they have.From this Induction Programme we learnt new things each day.The events of Dancing,Singing and Mimicry were realy entertaining.I really appreciate the hardwork of the team that made this event so good.I wish all the future events will be as great as this.
+Every day seems enjoyable and learnable as every time new speakers would come and fulfilled us with the knowledge and experiences they have.From this Induction Programme we learnt new things each day.The events of Dancing,Singing and Mimicry were realy entertaining.I really appreciate the hardwork of the team that made this event so good.
+I wish all the future events will be as great as this.